NGO-Algorithm-Audit/Bias_scan/README.md

 ```

-## This submission is endorsed by
+## Contributors to this project
-- Jurriaan Parie, Trustworthy AI data scientist at IBM
+- Jurriaan Parie, Trustworthy AI data scientist at IBM;
-- Ariën Voogt, PhD-candidate in Philosophy at Protestant Theological University of Amsterdam
+- Ariën Voogt, PhD-candidate in Philosophy at Protestant Theological University of Amsterdam;
-- dr. Vahid Niamadpour, PhD-candidate in Linguistics at Leiden University
+- Joel Persson, PhD-candidate in Applied Data Science at ETH Zürich;
-- ...
+- dr. Vahid Niamadpour, PhD-candidate in Linguistics at Leiden University.